Analysis: Three things to know as the Sounders prepare for the final stretch of the season

-The Sounders remain on the road with a matchup against the Los Angeles Galaxy in Carson, Calif. on Wednesday.
-Seattle, which already clinched a postseason berth, remains in the running for Major League Soccer’s Western Conference lead.
+The Sounders remain on the road with a matchup against the Los Angeles Galaxy in Carson, California, on Wednesday.
+Seattle, which already has clinched a postseason berth, remains in the running for Major League Soccer’s Western Conference lead.
 But the club lost momentum after a 3-1 loss to Colorado on Sunday.

 Here are three things to know heading into the match with the Galaxy: